 If you don’t have an existing Capital One 360 Savings account, does it make sense to open a 360 Performance Savings?

-SoFi Money is a cash management account that pays 0.10% APY but also has SoFi Invest, another no commission stock brokerage.
+SoFi Money is a cash management account that pays 0.25% APY but also has SoFi Invest, another no commission stock brokerage.
 They'll also give you $100 when you have $1,000 or more in total direct deposit transactions within any consecutive 30-day window by 12/31/21, no maintenance fee – our full list of SoFi promotions is here.

 I’ve always been a fan of how convenient it is to open accounts and manage savings goals with Capital One but I’m not sure it’s a good option if you’re opening a new account.